easbarba/easbarba.github.io/docs/_posts/2022-09-13-dot-a-simple-dotfile-manager.markdown

 dots -f /data/bin --to ~/.local/bin --create
 {% endhighlight %}

+If a `.dotsignore` is present, `Dot` ignores all listed files. eg: `LICENSE`.

 Conflicting files at TO are backed up to `$HOME/.backup`.

 That is it.

 For more information check the `README.md` at the repository, or the `--help` option.

-> PS: In case you are wondering, what's with all those `main.*` files, as I pick
+> PS: In case you are wondering what's with all those `main.*` files, as I pick
-> a new language to learn, I reckon that Dots is a good initial project as it
+> a new language to learn `Dot` is a good initial project as any other, as it
 > offers a rather large range of challenges.
 >
 > But I reckon that only the Ruby, Java and Guile versions are fully functional.